MattSchmiermund/mattschmiermund.github.io/_posts/2015-6-30-XC2015-Part-6-Badlands-Poor-Planning-And-Delightfully-Bad-Decisions.md

 - Badlands Campground guests were way way way more quiet than what we experienced at Sleeping Bear Dunes.
 It seemed like families were still having fun, but no youth groups and no kids felt the need to screech at the top of their lungs while riding bikes.
 - We are insanely over packed.
 - Despite being overpacked, I forgot a piece of my aero press which means no coffee and wasted space for the other parts and bean grinder.
--We have already done over 3,000 miles.
+- We have already done over 3,000 miles.